M66B/FairEmail/docs/FAQ-it-rIT.md

 <a name="faq92"></a>
 **(92) Can you add spam filtering, verification of the DKIM signature and SPF authorization?**

 Spam filtering, verification of the [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) signature and [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) authorization is a task of email servers, not of an email client.
-Servers generally have more memory and computing power, so they are much better suited to this task than battery-powered devices.
+I server hanno generalmente più memoria e potenza di calcolo, quindi sono molto più adatti a quest'attività piuttosto che ai dispositivi alimentati a batteria.
 Also, you'll want spam filtered for all your email clients, possibly including web email, not just one email client.
 Moreover, email servers have access to information, like the IP address, etc of the connecting server, which an email client has no access to.

 Spam filtering based on message headers might have been feasible, but unfortunately this technique is [patented by Microsoft](https://patents.google.com/patent/US7543076).